-Reserves for losses under the University's self-insurance program, aggregating \$44.6 million and \$39.9 million at August 31, 2002, and 2001, respectively, include reserves for known losses and for losses incurred but not yet reported.
+Reserves for losses under the University's self-insurance program, aggregating \$61.4 million and \$44.6 million at August 31, 2003, and 2002, respectively, include reserves for known losses and for losses incurred but not yet reported.
 A portion of the reserves pertaining to professional liability has been determined on a discounted present-value basis.
 Self-insurance reserves are necessarily based on estimates of historical loss experience, and while management believes that the reserves are adequate, the ultimate liabilities may be in excess of or less than the amounts provided.

 Under an agreement between the University and Northwestern Medical Faculty Foundation (NMFF), a proportionate share of professional liability insurance costs is borne by NMFF.
+As of August 31, 2003, accounts receivable from NMFF related to professional liability insurance costs totaled \$15 million.

 The University has borrowed under an agreement whereby monies are advanced for the purpose of originating student loans.
 These loans, when fully disbursed, are sold to the lending agency, and proceeds are applied to retire the debt amount.
-Additionally, the University has contracted to service these loans, which totaled \$164.7 million at August 31, 2002.
+Additionally, the University has contracted to service these loans, which totaled \$170.7 million at August 31, 2003.
 Service revenues are the excess of the actual interest collected above a guaranteed rate of return on the serviced loans.
-The University guarantees these loans against default up to a defined percentage of the original loan amount.
-At August 31, 2002, and 2001, \$429,000 and \$418,000, respectively, were reserved in anticipation of future defaults.
+Under the agreement in effect through May 31, 2006, the University guarantees these loans against default up to 10 percent of the original loan portfolio amount.
+The maximum future total payments is \$17.1 million as of August 31, 2003.
+At August 31, 2003, and 2002, \$514,000 and \$429,000, respectively, were reserved in anticipation of future defaults.